mferey/myhomepage/content/authors/admin/_index.md

 - Visitors
 ---

-I received my Ph.D. from the University of Pennsylvania’s <a href="https://www.ese.upenn.edu" target="_blank">Electrical and Systems Engineering (ESE) Department</a> in December 2023.
-Additionally, I earned a Master’s degree in Statistics from <a href="https://www.wharton.upenn.edu" target="_blank">The Wharton School</a>, University of Pennsylvania, in December 2021.
-Before joining Penn, I obtained an M.Sc. degree in Pure Mathematics and two B.Sc. degrees in Pure Mathematics and Electrical Engineering, all from the <a href="http://www.en.sharif.edu" target="_blank">Sharif University of Technology</a> in Tehran, Iran.

 I am deeply passionate about mathematics and have dedicated my academic journey to its pursuit.
 Throughout my undergraduate and graduate studies, I had the opportunity to engage in a wide array of mathematical disciplines, both through coursework and self-study, reaching advanced levels in various areas.
 These include but are not limited to: